Vermont Beauty

 Basin: Shallow, narrow, obtuse, smooth, symmetrical.

-Skin: Thick, tough, smooth — or with slight russet markings (Hedrick); Thomas describes the skin as russeted.
-Color clear pale lemon-yellow, with a broad and brilliantly blushed cheek, fading at the sides into pinkish-red dots.
-Dots numerous, very small, light russet, conspicuous.
-Of all pears, Vermont Beauty (or Forelle, with which it may be identical) best satisfies the eye for bright color.
-(Hedrick)
+Skin: Thick, tough, smooth, or with slight russet markings.
+Color clear pale lemon-yellow, with a broad and brilliantly blushed cheek (of pinkish-red, per Hedrick 1922), fading at the sides into pinkish-red dots.
+Thomas 1903 describes the skin as yellow with a bright carmine cheek, russeted; Budd-Hansen 1914 likewise gives yellow with a bright carmine cheek.
+Of all pears, those of this variety (or of Forelle, with which it may be identical) best satisfy the eye for bright color, and the bright-cheeked pears are as alluring to the eye as those of any other.

 Season